aziflaj/52/README.md

 ## Week 5
 In the fifth week I made some small changes to the same application I developed the 4th week.
 I added a bit of validation and an authorization mechanism, so not everyone could access certain routes.
 For example, only admin users can delete records.
 [The repository is still the same](https://github.com/aziflaj/Sailor/), so I added a branch called `week4` for the code writen in the 4th week.

+## Week 6
+In the sixth week I created an IRC-like application in Java using Sockets.
+The application allows different clients to connect to a single server process, identified by a hostname and a port number, and chat with each other.
+[You can find the source code here](https://github.com/aziflaj/IRC), where you can also read how to set up the server and the client and use them